lwjohnst86/nefa-code/doc/manuscript.md

 association of serum NEFA composition on changes over time in insulin sensitivity and beta-cell function in a longitudinal cohort.
-We hypothesized that higher palmitic acid and lower PUFA such as eicosapentaenoic acid would associate with declining insulin sensitivity and beta-cell function over 6 years.
+We hypothesized that higher palmitic acid and lower PUFA such as eicosapentaenoic acid in the NEFA fraction would associate with declining insulin sensitivity and beta-cell function over 6 years.

 # Research Design and Methods